jdittrich/userNeedResearchBook/text/dataAnalysis.md

 white paper you can use yellow sticky notes for group titles and pink ones for titles of a group of groups.

-## Develop a first Structure  {#firstStructure}
+### Develop a first Structure  {#firstStructure}

-After you annotated your data, you can start to structure it.
+After you annotated your notes, you can start to structure it.
-Structuring the data means grouping similar data together, suggesting themes behind the data, naming these themes and decide which data falls under which theme.
+Structuring the notes means grouping similar data together, suggesting themes behind the data, naming these themes and decide which data falls under which theme.

 You don't use all your data yet.
-Start with what you find useful when skimming through it or use just the data of two participants for now.
+You can also start with what you find useful when skimming through it or you can use the data of two participants for now.
 The goal is to set up some preliminary structure, like a sketch of the analysis.

 ![setting up a basic structure](images/lego_housefirstStructure.jpg)

-### Move in Approximation
+#### Move in Approximation

 The easiest way to start a structure is moving similar data in approximation.
 If you do you analysis on paper,  cluster notes you